AsmaaAamir/CI_PP4_A-BAKES/README.md

     The blog page has all the list of uploaded recipe that are approved for the admin is available.
 Every post is displayed on a card that includes a header, an image, a recipe, the amount of likes and comments, the time and date it was uploaded, and more.

 - Recipe Page
    The recipe page lets users look at the recipe.
 It greets them with the recipe's image and title at the top, followed by the amount of likes and comments.
 The user is then prompted to the ingredient section, with another image appearing immediately below.
-Then comes a instructions on how to bake or prepare the dish, along with an another Image  and then edit, remove button.
-It is only visible to authenticated users.
-The comment box, where users can share their thoughts on the recipe, is located directly beneath it.
+Then comes a instructions on how to bake or prepare the dish, along with an another Image.
+Then the comment box, where users can share their thoughts on the recipe, is located directly beneath it.

 - Gallary page
     The Gallary Page has a few desserts that have been created, some that have been uploaded, and others that will be uploaded soon are all shown in the gallery page.